Tomas542/Tomas542/README.md

 > Maybe I should give you a name?

-MS in ITMO, average ML enjoyer 🌱
+🌱 MS in ITMO, average ML enjoyer (mostly NLP and audio)

 ## My accounts
 <div align="justify">